 Access to good health and well-being is a human right and the foundation of human prosperity.
 Although significant progress has been made in improving the health of billions of people since 2000, major hurdles remain — particularly in developing countries, where women and children are most vulnerable.

 UNU’s health-related research untangles the growing social, economic, and environmental complexity that threatens to outpace the ability of governments and communities to manage the well-being of their citizens.
 Because more than half of the world’s population now reside in cities, we focus on urban health governance to stem the rise of non-communicable disease, respond to the emergence of global pathogens, and diminish the human health tolls of natural disasters.
-Our work assesses key elements of healthy development — such as safe water and sanitation — to ensure that they are reinforced by health policy.
+Our work assesses key elements of healthy development to ensure that they are reinforced by health policy.